denisa/clq/README.md

 Usage: clq { options } <path to changelog.md>

 Options are:
-  -query string
+  -output format
+      the format to apply to the result of a (complex) query.
+Supports json and md (markdown); default to json -query string
     	A query to extract information out of the change log -release